Skip to main content

 One-sided vs two-sided communication

-Token-major vs expert-major layout
+Rank-major vs expert-major recv buffer layout

 Interface Between Communication and MoE#

+Dispatch feeds the MoE module; combine collects its outputs.
 In TensorRT LLM, the MoE module takes 4 payloads as input.
 The dispatch kernel communicates all of them to target ranks at once; the combine kernel performs the reverse — gathering results back and reducing them with router weights:

 # Dispatch: scatter local tokens to all ranks